Reinforcement Learning for Nested Polar Code Construction: Preliminaries

 \subsection{Polar code construction}

 Polar codes~\cite{Polar:Arikan} are the first class of capacity-achieving codes (under successive cancellation (SC) decoding).
 For polar codes, physical channels are synthesized to polarized subchannels, with the most reliable ones selected to carry information bits.
 As a result, an $(N,K)$ polar code is defined by the $K$ most reliable subchannel indices, namely information set $\cal I$.
 The remaining $(N-K)$ subchannel indices are defined as frozen set $\cal F$.
+As code length $N$ increases, subchannels polarize to either purely noiseless or completely noisy, where the fraction of noiseless subchannels approaches channel capacity~\cite{Polar:Arikan}.
+For binary erasure channel (BEC), subchannel reliability can be efficiently calculated by Bhattacharyya parameter.
 For general binary-input memoryless channels, density evolution (DE) was applied to estimate subchannel reliability~\cite{Polar:DE1_Mori,Polar:DE2_Mori}, and improved in~\cite{Polar:DE3_Tal} and analyzed in~\cite{Polar:DE4_Pedarsani} in terms of complexity.
 For AWGN channels, Gaussian approximation to density evolution (DE/GA) was proposed~\cite{Polar:GA_Trifonov} to further reduce complexity with negligible performance loss.

 To improve the performance of polar codes at finite length, enhanced decoding algorithms are proposed~\cite{Polar:SCL,Polar:SCS}.
 Among them, SC list (SCL) decoding achieves the best tradeoff among decoding latency, complexity and performance.
 However, to our best knowledge, for polar codes with SCL-based decoders, theoretically optimal code construction is still an open problem.
 Existing constructions either directly adopt DE/GA, which are designed for SC rather than SCL, or apply genetic algorithms for SCL decodings~\cite{AI:AI_coding,AI:GeneAlg_Polar}.